Byzantine Fault-Tolerant Min-Max Optimization: An approximate Byzantine fault-tolerant algorithm

-In this section, we present an algorithm that only attempts to approximately estimate the solution of the algorithm presented earlier in this report.
-We make two assumptions in the remainder of this section: (i) we assume that the cost functions are non-negative, and (ii) we consider a constrained version of the problem, with the assumption that the argument $x$ is constrained to a hypercube $X$.
+The above algorithm uses a black box to determine the minimum of $g_{f+1}(x)$.
+In this section, we present an algorithm that only attempts to approximately estimate the solution of the algorithm presented above, in exchange for less computation and more flexibility.
+We make two assumptions in the remainder of this section: (i) we assume that the cost functions are non-negative, and (ii) we consider a constrained version of the problem, with the assumption that the argument $x$ is constrained to a hypercube $X$. \\